zerosonesfun/Surfle/README.md

 1. Click the **Surfle** icon to open the popup.
 2. Toggle **Surfle Mode** on to surf the official Webring.
-3. Or switch to **Bookmarks Mode** and pick your own Webring folder.
-Any browser bookmarks folder with Webring in the name is selectable.
+3. Or switch to **Bookmarks Mode** and pick your own bookmarks folder.
 4. Click **Start Surfle** and use keyboard arrows (← →) or clicks to navigate.
 Using the keyboard arrows is easiest, but you can also click 3 times quickly for next and 4 times quickly for previous.
 5. Check off **Random Mode** if you don't want to view the sites in order.

 ### 😎 Create a Webring Mix

-Create a folder of bookmarks that your friends might like, name the folder Webring-whatever (the Webring part is important), and export it from the Settings page.
-Send it to friends, and they can import the json text also via the Settings page.
+Create a folder of bookmarks that your friends might like and export it from the Settings page.
+Send it to friends and they can import the file via the Settings page.
 Now they can surf your suggested bookmarks.
-It's like sharing a music mixtape, but websites.
+It's like sharing a music mixtape, but websites!

 ---